aliasghardev/shoping-1/README.md

 - Created - 2024/01/26

-- Technologies Used - Html , react , tailwind
+- Technologies Used - Html , react , tailwind , API

 - Hooks Used : useState